Ellen Ann Hartley and Ann Bailey

 Having gone back to look at the burial records again, I’ve noticed a few things…

 Firstly, the entry for “Ann Bailey”s burial at St. John’s was added to the footer of the relevant page.
 The handwriting doesn’t match any of the adjacent entries, so was clearly added at a later date.
 If Ann’s burial did indeed take place on 9 February, why wasn’t it entered into the register at the time but added at a later date?
 The burial plot appears to be “L.18” or “L.28”.
+To my eyes, the next subsequent entry in the same handwriting as the footer entry appears in December 1853.

 Secondly, here is Aner’s burial in 1895.
 Rather than be buried with his wife and daughter (Martha) at Lane Independent, he was buried at St. John’s Upperthong.
 It seems that Lane Independent was still accepting burials at the time, so why was he buried at St. John’s?
 The burial plot is “L.18” which means he may have been buried in the same plot as Ann (remember this is the body he claimed as being Ann, which was more likely to be that of Ellen Ann Hartley).